-Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goa (MCLG) - The MCLG is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water

-Millirems per year (mrem/yr) - a measure of radiation absorbed by the body.
+Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water Millirems per year (mrem/yr)-measure of radiation absorbed by the body.